What is a Designated Emphasis (DE)?

 Many students involved in courses that look at material that is “in process” will produce conventionally assessable work in formats appropriate to the different disciplinary areas in which they take a course (for example: the essay).
 At the same time, some work will also take place in practical projects or the production of portfolio work.

-The program is affiliated with Six further Designated Emphases:
+The program is affiliated with Seven further Designated Emphases:

 D.E. in African American and African Studies